mgoold/linear_algebra_notes/linear_algebra_content_3.md

 $$

 ...so the result is a set of addtions considing of lambdas times eigenvectors in an orthonormal relationship, since they are multiplied times their transpose.
-  * **Every symmetric matrix consists of additions in this pattern.**
+  * **Every symmetric matrix consists of additions, using real lambdas, in this pattern.**
   * **Every symmetric matrix is a combination of mutually perpendicular projection matrices.**
+    * the spectral theorem is sometimes construed as the decomposition of a symmetric matrix into these mutually perpendicular projection matrices.
   * each $q_1q_1^T$ pair is a projection matrix.

+#### Symmetric Matrices and Stability

 * Because symmetric matrices have real eigenvalues, we can look at whether they are positive or negative, which tells us things like the stability of a system (depending on the application).
+* Some facts about eigenvalues that are computationally useful.
-* It is a fact, in a symmetric matrix, that the signs of the pivots much match the signs of the eigevenvalues.
+  * It is a fact, in a symmetric matrix, that the signs of the pivots must match the signs of the eigevenvalues.
   * It is also a fact that the product of the pivots in a symmetric matrix equals the product of the eigenvalues.
 This is because both of these products equal the determinant, assuming for the product of the pivots that no row exchanges occurred.

+#### Symmetric Matrices Have n Orth Eigenvectors

 * a complete set of eigenvectors can be selected to be perpendicular
     * for example, the I matrix is symmetrical, and all vectors x are necessarily eigenvectors since they are unchanged by I.  But among these, vectors perpendicular to each other could be selected.  --This is not (necesarily? always?) the case for other matrix types.
 * A matrix A can typically be decomposed into its eigenvalue matrix $\Lambda$ and its eigenvector matrix S as $A\text{ = }S\Lambda{S^{-1}}$ .
-  * However, in the case of a symmetric matrix, the perpendicularity of the eigenvectors means that they can be scaled to be unit vectors.
-This means that the eigenvectors are orthonormal.
+  * However, in the case of a symmetric matrix, not only is having n perpendicular (orthonormal) eigenvectors guaranteed, but also we can scale them to be unit vectors.
 This special composition of the eigen decomposition of A is denoted by using the matrix Q instead of S: $A\text{ = }Q\Lambda{Q^{-1}}$ .
 Note that inverse of Q is the same as $Q^T$ .
-  * Thus: $A\text{ = }Q\Lambda{Q^{-1}}\text{ = }Q\Lambda{Q^T}$ .
+  * Thus: $A\text{ = }Q\Lambda{Q^{-1}}\text{ = }Q\Lambda{Q^T}$ is the factorization of a symmetric matrix.
 This is known as the **"spectral theorem"** , owing to applications in optics and light.
 In mechanics, it is known as the principal axis theorem.
     * We can consider $A\text{ = }Q\Lambda{Q^T}$ as the "factorization of a symmetric matrix".
 Note: this formula implies that A is symmetric, because the definition of a symmetric matrix is that $A\text{ = }A^T$, and it is clear that transposing $Q\Lambda{Q^T}$ would equal $Q^{T}Q\Lambda{}$ which is equivalent to $Q\Lambda{Q^T}$ .

 ## Diagonalization, Eigenvectors, Powers of A